microsoft/fast/packages/web-components/fast-foundation/docs/integrations/webpack.md

 npm install --save-dev clean-webpack-plugin ts-loader typescript webpack webpack-cli webpack-dev-server
 ```

-## Adding Configuration and Source
+## Adding configuration and source

 Now that we've got our basic package and dependencies set up, let's create some source files and get things configured.
 Since we're going to be writing a bit of code, now is a great time to involve a code editor in the process.
 If you're looking for a great editor for TypeScript and front-end in general, we highly recommend [VS Code](https://code.visualstudio.com/).